 Sunset scene from the road between Llanuwchllyn and Dinas Mawddwy.
+I seldom set out to do landscapes.
+I just don't have the patience to sit for several hours waiting for the clouds to part to get the light 'just right'.
+No waiting required for this scene, though.
 Several people have asked me if the sky really was such an intense colour or was it achieved in post-processing.
 No, it really was that colour.
 Fuji Superior 100 produced accurate, vibrant colours and it's such a pity it was discontinued a few years after I captured this scene.

 The title comes from an excerpt of 'Sea Watching', a poem by RS Thomas:

 The statue is one of the 100 cast iron figures on Crosby Beach in Merseyside, created by the sculptor Antony Gormley, purportedly depicting his own body.
 At the time this image was captured the statues were pristine, having been in place for less than a year; they are now covered in barnacles, seaweed and funny hats.

 From the interior of a very old rural church in Kent.
 That's all I can remember of this place.
 It was the first time I'd used film kit for at least a year and I quickly came to realise one important difference in approach between digital and film photography.
 Before 2008, when I shot only film, I'd usually keep a small notebook handy to jot down the location, frame number and technical details of each capture.
 Handwritten, what we now call EXIF information.
 There's no need to do this with digital; the EXIF file automatically tells all.
 Except, that is (sans GPS widget), where it is you're at.
 So I was bumbling around with a kit bag of film gear, and I never thought to keep a record of which particular old church I was photographing among the several I visited that day.